Alabama State Capitol: U.S. Capitols Challenge

 This striking monument honors Alabama’s war veterans.

-It’s a powerful reminder of the sacrifices made by those who served, and it adds another layer of meaning to the Capitol’s historic landscape.
+It’s a powerful reminder of the sacrifices made by those who served.

 Star on the Front Steps